 Washington’s Private Sector

-As one of Washington’s largest employers, vacancy announcements for HR jobs with Boeing provide a representative example of common qualifications and educational requirements that corporate employers in the private sector are looking for:
+As one of Washington’s largest employers, vacancy announcements for HR jobs with Boeing provide a representative example of common qualifications and education requirements that corporate employers in the private sector are looking for (Shown for illustrative purposes only):

 Human Resources Generalist Level 2 in Renton – Professionals looking to apply for jobs such as this should hold either a bachelor’s degree in human resources (or a related field) and three years of experience, OR a master’s degree in human resources (or a related field) and one year of experience.